Coney Island: Robert Moses era

 In 1953, Moses proposed that most of the peninsula be rezoned for various uses, claiming that it would be an "upgrade" over the various business and unrestricted zones that existed at the time.
 Steeplechase Park would be allowed to remain open, but much of the shorefront amusements and concessions would be replaced by residential developments.
 After many complaints from the public and from concession operators, the Estimate Board reinstated the area between West 22nd and West Eighth Streets as an amusement-only zone, with the zone extending 200 to 400 ft inland from the shoreline.
 Moses's subsequent proposal to extend the Coney Island boardwalk east to Manhattan Beach was denied in 1955.
 A proposal to make the Quonset hut development into a permanent housing structure was also rejected.

 A new building for the New York Aquarium was approved for construction in the neighborhood in 1953.
 Construction started on the aquarium in 1954.
 The development of the new New York Aquarium was expected to revitalize Coney Island.
 By 1955, the area still included four children's amusement areas, five roller coasters, several flat and dark rides, and various other attractions such as the Wonder Wheel.
 The New York Aquarium's new site opened in June 1957.
-At this point, there were still several dozen rides on Coney Island.
+At this point, there were still several dozen rides in Coney Island.

 Fred Trump era

 During the summers of 1964 and 1965, there was a large decrease in the number of visitors to Coney Island because of the 1964/1965 World's Fair at Flushing Meadows–Corona Park in Queens.
 Crime increases, insufficient parking facilities, bad weather, and the post-World War II automotive boom were also cited as contributing factors in the visitor decrease.
 During the summer of 1964, concessionaires saw their lowest profits in a quarter-century.
 Ride operators reported that they had 30% to 90% fewer visitors in 1964 compared to the previous year.

 A small amusement park called Astroland was announced for the boardwalk in 1962, to open the following year.
 Steeplechase Park, the last remaining large amusement park in Coney Island, closed permanently after the 1964 season.
 The surrounding blocks were filled with amusement rides and concessions that were closed or about to close.
 The rides at Steeplechase Park were auctioned off, and the property was sold to developer Fred Trump, who in 1965 announced that he wanted to build luxury apartments on the old Steeplechase property.
-At the time, residential developments on Coney Island in general were being built at a rapid rate.
+At the time, residential developments in Coney Island in general were being built at a rapid rate.
 The peninsula, which had 34,000 residents in 1961, was expected to have more than double that number by the end of 1964.
 Many of the new residents moved into middle-income co-operative housing developments such as Trump Village, Warbasse Houses, and Luna Park Apartments; these replaced what The New York Times described as "a rundown sprawl of rickety houses".
 Developers were spending millions of dollars on new housing developments, and by 1966, the peninsula housed almost 100,000 people.